 The referendum was held in 2014, with 64.3 percent voting to ban all construction.
 There were not only huge majorities in Neukölln and Kreuzberg, as had been expected, but in every single Berlin district.

 In 2015, the massive former airport was transformed into emergency accommodation for refugees, primarily from Syria.
 Up to 3,000 people were sheltered in the hangar at any one time.
 By 2017, many of them moved into container apartments, called “Tempohomes”, next to the old terminal.
 The law that had been passed by the 2014 referendum was changed to allow construction.

 Today, millions of people visit Tempelhofer Feld every year, for everything from drinking to kiteboarding to reading.
 I went there while quarantining for Covid, riding my bike in enormous circles, alone and masked.

 The successful referendum showed that mass campaigns can succeed in keeping public space out of the hands of capital.
 It was a direct inspiration for the campaign to expropriate the city’s biggest landlords that began collecting signatures in 2020.
 That initiative gathered 330,000 signatures in just four months – and the number one spot to find supporters, as I was able to see myself, was this enormous field.

 The future of the field remains precarious, despite its enormous popularity.
 In 2020, the FDP attempted to launch a new referendum for construction on the field – and failed because no one wanted to sign.
-SPD Mayor Giffey has said her coalition will respect the referendum during this legislative period – but she also wouldn’t mind if someone else were to initiate a new referendum.
+SPD Mayor Giffey has said her coalition will respect the referendum… for now.
+She wouldn’t mind if someone else were to initiate a new referendum – and they well might.
 The real estate here is so valuable that only ongoing campaigning will save our strangest of parks.